lavinia-firezar/ITSchool-News-React/README.md

-IT School News Project realized in React.
+IT School News Project realized in React

 This is the final project carried out in the web development course.